CURENT/andes/docs/source/index.rst

 .. _`Binary Installer`: https://pypi.org/project/andes/
 .. _`Try in Jupyter Notebooks`: https://mybinder.org/v2/gh/cuihantao/andes/master

-ANDES is an open-source Python library for modeling, computing, analyzing, and controlling power systems.
+ANDES is an open-source Python library for power system modeling, computation, analysis, and control.
 It supports power flows calculation, transient stability simulation, and small-signal stability analysis for transmission systems.
-ANDES implements a symbolic-numeric framework for rapid rototyping of differential-algebraic equation-based models and control methods.
-In this framework, a comprehensive :ref:`library of models <modelref>`, including the full second-generation renewable models, and they have been :ref:`verified
-<verification>` with commercial software.
+ANDES implements a symbolic-numeric framework for rapid prototyping of differential-algebraic equation-based models and control methods.
+In this framework, a comprehensive :ref:`library of models <modelref>` is developed, including the full second-generation renewable models.
+Models in ANDES have been :ref:`verified <verification>` with commercial software.

 ..
     ANDES has high computational performance and is close to that of commercial